tweedegolf/sequential-storage/README.md

   - This may not be forward-compatible.
 So data created by e.g. `1.0.1` may not be usable by `1.0.0`.
 - After 1.0, patch releases only fix bugs and don't change the in-flash representation

 For any update, consult the changelog to see what changed.
-Any externally noticable changes are recorded there.
+Any externally noticeable changes are recorded there.

 The `_test` feature of the crate is considered private.
 It and anything it enables is not covered by semver.